oat-sa/tao-e2e-runner/README.md

 The `integrationFolder` is designed to point Cypress from its install location (under `node_modules`), right back to the TAO project root, so it can then discover E2E tests in any extension.

 The `testFiles` path is set up to look for E2E tests anywhere inside the `integrationFolder`, but you should prefix this path with the folder name of a particular extension, e.g. `tao/views/js/e2e/**/*.spec.js`, to make the Cypress GUI more performant.
+If you unset it, Cypress will scan for tests in all extensions (could be slow, but might be the desired behaviour for automated, headless testing).

 - If you open Cypress with `npx cypress open`, the GUI will automatically find the tests defined in the above path.
-- If you open Cypress as an app, you will need to specify the folder `/tao/views/build/node_modules/@oat-sa/tao-e2e-runner` as the project root.
+- If you open Cypress as an app, you will need to pick the folder `/tao/views/build/node_modules/@oat-sa/tao-e2e-runner` as the project root.